Konjum Salangai: Production

 Konjum Salangai was the 100th film for Savitri as an actress.
 It was shot in 41 different sets at three studios Newtone Studios and Narasu Studios in Madras, and Raman Studio in Bombay.
 It was processed in London under the direct supervision of Raman.
 The budget of the film was ₹4 million.

 Soundtrack

-The music was composed by S. M. Subbaiah Naidu, while the lyrics for songs were written by Kannadasan, Ku.
-Ma.
-Balasubramaniam, and V. Seetharaman.
+The music was composed by S. M. Subbaiah Naidu.
 One of the songs from this film "Singara Velane" was well received and provided breakthrough for S. Janaki who sang the song, Nadaswaram portions for the song was played by Karaikurichi Arunachalam.
 Regarding the recording of the song, the singing by Janaki was recorded at the Raman Studio in Bombay, while the nadaswaram portions were recorded in Madras, and the two tracks were mixed.
 The song is based on Abheri raga.
 Another song "Orumuraiyudan" is based on Bilahari raga.

-The dance sequence by Kumari Kamala for the song "Kaana Kann Kodi" which is a Ragamaliga, was pictured at the shrines in Chidambaram, Sri Rangam, Madurai, Thiruchendur and Sri Villiputhur.
-When the 78 RPM record was released before the release of the film, the song included Swaras and had a duration of 6:14 minutes.
-But in the film, the swaras was cut resulting in a short duration of 5:22 mins.
-A link to the full version is given under External links.

 Release and reception

 Konjum Salangai was released in India on 14 January 1962, coinciding with Pongal.
 It was also released outside India, with the original having subtitles in more than 22 languages by a British company.
 It was also dubbed into other languages and received a fair amount of notice from critics.
 The film marked a record for being the first Tamil film to be exhibited in Poland with a dubbed version.
 In a review dated 28 January 1962, The Indian Express said, "Konjum Salangai, the first Technicolor feature film of South India is a revealing experience that even our technicians can bring out in a film the rich, glossy sheen and pleasing tonal gradations comparable with that of any Technicolor product made abroad."